 “Creative Break has helped me connect my emotions to my art.
 Prior to this time, my process was to start with the idea of what I was creating.
 Starting instead with a feeling and seeing what develops is changing my whole creative process.” – Erinn

 Sometimes, I will take what I started in Creative Break and continue working on it after our session.
 This usually ends up being fun and prolongs the feelings of rejuvenation.
 Many times I feel better after a Creative Break session.
-I don’t always have a profound epiphany, but it helps me feel grounded.
+It helps me feel grounded even if I don’t have a profound epiphany.
 I have a greater sense of energy that propels me to move forward through the rest of the week.
 I feel more connected with other people and less isolated, better heard and understood, more resilient.

 Many of us are struggling with challenges that are different now than they were before.
 So when people hear about Creative Break, they ask me to provide this opportunity for their children.
 Medical professionals and mental health care providers have also asked if I could do this for them.
 With that in mind, I have started Art Therapy Creative Break sessions for adults and teens at Art Lab Rx.